eugene-eeo/mailthon/CONTRIBUTING.rst

     $ py.test

-You can also use pyenv_ to test against many other Python versions, but Travis CI is configured to test against all of them when you submit your pull request.
+Feel free to use pyenv_ to test against many other Pythons.
+Note that Travis is already configured to test against the more frequently used ones when you submit your pull request.

 .. _pyenv: https://github.com/yyuu/pyenv